aberba/aberba.github.io/_posts/2017-02-14-multiple-file-upload-in-vibe-d.md

 ![Multiple files upload form](/images/multiple-file-upload-form.png)

 Previously, I did a demo on [how to submit a form in vibe.d](https://aberba.github.io/2016/form-upload-in-vibe-d/) including a file upload.
-Now its time to demo multiple file upload support which sometimes come in handy.
+Now its time to demo multiple file upload which sometimes come in handy.
 This post serves as continuation so refer to it to catch up.

-Similar to the precious post, create an `upload` function which will handle file upload on the server side.
-However, I will only implement the multiple file upload functionality without boring your with textual data which I already demonstrated [previously](https://aberba.github.io/2016/form-upload-in-vibe-d/).
-Create a new vibe.d project build upon it up to the point where you have the `upload` function (You may may code from the previous post).
+Similar to the previous post, we will create an `upload` function which will handle file upload on the server side.
+However, I will only implement the multiple file upload functionality without boring you with textual data which I did [previously](https://aberba.github.io/2016/form-upload-in-vibe-d/).
+Create a new vibe.d project and build upon it to a point where you have the `upload` function (You may use code from the previous post).

 So lets rock and roll ASAP, shall we.
-Multiple file input (of any number) can be specified in an HTML form by appending the value of the `name` property of a file input with square brackets (`"[]"`).
+Multiple file input (of any number) can be specified in an HTML form by appending square brackets (`"[]"`) to the value of the `name` property.

 > Using JavaScript, you can dynamically add file inputs to allow user to upload several file at a time.